pwnjack/sys-tools/remote-backup/README.md

 ## Description

-This script is designed to perform automated backups of remote hosts using Rsync, and GPG encryption.
-It allows you to securely back up specified directories on multiple hosts and store the encrypted backups locally.
+This script is designed to perform automated incremental backups of remote hosts using Rsync, and GPG encryption.
+It allows you to securely back up specified directories on multiple hosts, store the encrypted backups locally, and maintain a local copy of the last backup state for efficient future backups.

 ## Prerequisites